-3 Assessment for family and friend carers
+2 Assessment for family and friend carers

-The self-assessment for family and friend carers is designed to help people who provide unpaid care to a relative, friend or neighbour.
-It aims to help you think about your personal circumstances - what is working well in your life and what needs to change.
+Our carers' self-assessment is aimed at people who provide unpaid care to a relative, friend or neighbour.
+It is designed to help you think about what is working well for you and what needs to change.

 It can be useful to complete a self-assessment form if you are thinking about contacting us to ask about support.
 You do not have to complete a self-assessment form before contacting us though; it is simply there to help you think about your situation.

 The easiest way to complete a self-assessment is to do it online:Complete a carer's self-assessment online (external link)

 Alternatively, you can ask us to send you a paper copy.

 Carers Support West Sussex carry out the majority of carers' assessments on our behalf.
 You can find their contact details on the downloadable or paper forms.

 A member of their staff will contact you after they have received your form.

 If you provide unpaid care to a relative, friend or neighbour you are entitled to an assessment of your needs even if the person you care for: